faradayio/tronprint/index.md

 ## Using Tronprint with Heroku

 A [Tronprint Heroku add-on](http://addons.heroku.com/tronprint) is currently in private beta.
 Follow [@brighterplanet](http://twitter.com/brighterplanet) for updates.
+Private beta participants can see our [Heroku docs](https://github.com/brighterplanet/tronprint/blob/master/herokudocs.md) for detailed instructions.

 ## Wait, self-aware applications?
 Is this the singularity?